spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 .. literalinclude:: ../code/illegalstates/spanner4.py
    :language: python

+It’s important to note that our new ``Spanner`` type exists really only for the benefit of static type checking and writing type signatures more succinctly. ``Spanner`` isn’t a “concrete” type like ``SingleEndedSpanner`` or ``AdjustableSpanner`` and there are no objects for which ``type(obj)`` would return ``Spanner``.

-This technique doesn’t always require a new class.
+This technique doesn’t always require new classes.
 Sometimes it can be just a different arrangement of existing types, often using type unions, or lightweight types like tuples.

 Having done this, what does ``does_spanner_fit_nut()`` look like?
 It can be reduced to just this: